The Best of Farnam Street 2018

 Marcus Aurelius has been read for 1800 or so years now and he’s arguably just as relevant today as he was when he was ruler of the Roman Empire.
 “States will never be happy until rulers become …

 Reading is important.
-Not only is it one way to fill in the gaps left by formal education but it is a meaningful way to better ourselves.
-Reading alone, however, isn’t enough.
-What you read and …
+It is a way to fill in the gaps left by formal education and a meaningful way to better ourselves.
+Reading is the raw material of the mind.
+What you put in shapes what you see …

 The impediment to action advances action.
 What stands in the way becomes the way. — Marcus Aurelius Do you know the section of the book after the last chapter?
 The one that everyone ignores? …